Covered Services for Adults

 • Medicaid: Covered

-• Other State Funds: Not Covered
+• Other State Funds: Not covered

-• Pre-Authorization Required: Yes
+• Pre-Auth Required: No

 If you have mental health concerns, you and your family can talk with a behavioral health expert who will help you and your family learn coping and other skills.